Kelleyc718/teddy-javascript-assessment-ii/README.md

 The automated tests provide immediate feedback as to whether or not your solutions solve the problems.

-- Click on "Spec List" inside of `assessment.html` to see green or red tests for each problem.
+- Click on Spec List inside of `assessment.html` to see test results.

-- If all 7 of the specs for `isNegative` function are green, then the provided solution is correct.
+- If all the specs for `isNegative` function are green, then the provided solution is correct.

 - Make sure that the functions inside `solutions.js` are